Erislandy Lara

 Erislandy Lara Santoya (born 11 April 1983) is a Cuban-American professional boxer.
-He has held multiple world championships in two weight classes, including the WBA middleweight title since 2021.
-Previously he held various versions (both Regular and Super) of the WBA light middleweight title between 2014 and 2021, and the IBO light middleweight title twice between 2015 and 2021.
-As of May 2022, Lara is ranked as the world's fifth best active middleweight by BoxRec.
+He has held multiple world championships in two weight classes, including the World Boxing Association (WBA) middleweight title since 2023 (Regular version from 2021 to 2023).
+Previously he held the WBA super welterweight title (Regular and Super versions) between 2014 and 2021.

-Lara is regarded by some as one of the most technically skilled fighters in boxing today.
-He was captain of the Cuban national amateur team, winning a gold medal in the welterweight division at the 2005 World Championships as well as three consecutive Cuban national championships from 2005 to 2007.
+In a career lasting over 16 years, Lara has long been regarded as one of the world's most technically skilled boxers.
+He was captain of the Cuban national amateur team, winning a welterweight gold medal at the 2005 World Championships as well as three consecutive Cuban national championships from 2005 to 2007.

 Amateur career

 In 2003 and 2004, Lara lost four times against two-time world champion Lorenzo Aragón.

 In 2005 after Aragon stepped down, Lara bested his countryman Yudel Jhonson Cedeno repeatedly and was sent to the world championships.
 There he avenged an earlier loss to Russian Andrey Balanov, beat American Boyd Melson, upset top favorite and Olympic champion Bakhtiyar Artayev (31–22), and won Gold against Magomed Nurutdinov (BLR).

 Lara has lost twice to another Kazakh, Bakhyt Sarsekbayev.
 In their only meeting, Lara beat American world champion Demetrius Andrade 9–4.